AseiSugiyama/lab_sample_pipelines/kfp/README.md

-# Penguin Classification pipeline on Kubeflow Pipelines
+# Penguin Classification Pipeline on Kubeflow Pipelines

 Penguin classification pipeline introduces the basics of the KFP SDK v2 programming.
 It uses almost all of the Kubeflow Pipelines.